someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 Compute and storage are typically the most expensive items on your cloud bill.
 They are also the most critical pieces of infrastructure for most businesses.

-With Resoto we give you a picture of the current state of your cloud infrastructure.
-You can search that state and have Resoto automatically react to state changes.
-Resoto also lets you [aggregate this data](/blog/2022/03/03/aggregating-search-data) as my Co-Founder Matthias explained in [his March blog post](/blog/2022/03/03/aggregating-search-data).
+Resoto gives a snapshot of the current state of your cloud infrastructure.
+You can search that snapshot and have Resoto automatically react to state changes.
+Resoto also lets you [aggregate](/docs/concepts/search/aggregation) this data as my co-founder Matthias described in a [March blog post](/blog/2022/03/03/aggregating-search-data).

 We can ingest this aggregated data and into a time series database, such as Prometheus.
 This information can then be used to build diagrams of cloud resources (e.g., compute instances and storage) over time.